devtron-labs/devtron/docs/user-guide/creating-application/environment-overrides.md

 If there are no overrides specified for an environment in the `Environment Overrides` section, the deployment template will be the one you specified in the `deployment template section` of the app creation.

 *(Note: This example is meant only for a representational purpose.
-You can choose to add any customizations you want in your depoyment templates in the `Environment Overrides` tab)*
+You can choose to add any customizations you want in your deployment templates in the `Environment Overrides` tab)*

 Any changes in the configuration will not be added to the template, instead, it will make a copy of the template and lets you customize it for each particular environment.
 And now this overridden template will be used only for the specified Environment.